makalu/makalu.github.com/blog/_posts/2015-09-15-state-of-bitcoin-2015.markdown

 Payment processors like [**Stripe**][13] have integrate bitcoin into their products, allowing businesses to extend product marketing into regions where credit card penetration is lower, but digital currency adoption is higher—e.g. developing nations, and nations with currency instability like Argentina.

 ![][12]

-[**Bitwage**][7] is a platform working to allow companies to extend payroll services and payments to anyone in the world, from native currency to local currency of the workers, using bitcoin and its network as a low cost and instantaneous transport.

 Although not directly bitcoin-related, the Canadian company [**BitGold**][8] has brought convenience and improvements to the area of acquiring, storing and using gold.